tomjoht/tomjoht.github.io/_visualcommunication/visualcommunication_sharp_clear_screenshots.md

 ## Detailed example

-Here's a detailed example of how to get crisp images.
+Here's a detailed example of how to get crisp images:

-Using Snagit, I take a screen capture at 640 x 480px on a MacBook Pro retina monitor.
+1. Using Snagit, take screen capture at 640 x 480px on a MacBook Pro retina monitor.

-When I save the image, I select the check box that says "Save using retina size."
+2. When saving the image, select the check box that says "Save using retina size."
   The resulting image is now 1280 x 960px.
 This is because the retina capture includes more pixels per inch, and Snagit is preserving these pixels by resampling the image at twice the scale.

-When embedding the screenshot, I constrain the size of the image with an inline style (or via a site-wide style that sets a max-width for the space).
-Ultimately this means I'm pushing more pixels into a smaller space.
+3. When embedding the screenshot, constrain the size of the image in the browser using an inline style (or via a site-wide style that sets a max-width for the space).
+Ultimately this means you're pushing more pixels into a smaller space.

 ------